Extending torsors over regular models of curves: Extension of torsors into log and fppf torsors

 \subsubsection{The logarithmic case.}

-We note that Raynaud's proof of the Theorem \ref{raynaud} being quite formal, it is natural to ask if it generalizes to the logarithmic case.
-The log Picard functor has been first introduced by Kajiwara in the paper \cite{Kajiwara} for log curves without self intersection over a field.
+Raynaud's proof of Theorem \ref{raynaud} relies on the interpretation of the relative Picard functor as the fppf sheaf $R^1_{fppf}f_*\mathbb{G}_m$; we will see that in the case where $S=\Spec(R)$, it admits an analog in the log setting.
+The log Picard functor has first been introduced by Kajiwara in \cite{Kajiwara} for log curves without self intersection over a field.
 A relative version of this functor for semistable families with fibers of any dimension has been studied by Olsson in \cite{Olsson}.
 For the log structure, he used what he calls the special log structure that is related to the semistability.
-Bellardini in his pre-print \cite{Alb} provided a comparison map between the relative log Picard functor defined using the special log structure and the one defined using the canonical log structure on $R$ (cf. Example \ref{logdiv}).
-When $\mathcal{X} \to \Spec(R)$ is a semistable curve endowed with the inverse image of the log structure of that of $R$, he proved that the log Picard functor of $\mathcal{X}$ coincides with the Néron model of $\Pic_{\mathcal{X}_K/K}$.
-In this paper, we define the log Picard functor using the canonical log structure of $R$, in the same way is it is defined in \cite{Alb}.\\
+In \cite{Alb}, Bellardini provided a comparison map between the relative log Picard functor defined using the special log structure, and the one defined using the canonical log structure on $R$ (cf. Example \ref{logdiv}).
+When $\mathcal{X} \to \Spec(R)$ is a semistable curve endowed with the divisorial log structure, he proved that the log Picard functor of $\mathcal{X}$ coincides with the Néron model of $\Pic_{\mathcal{X}_K/K}$.
+In this paper, we define the log Picard functor using the canonical log structure of $R$, in the same way it is defined in \cite{Alb}.\\

-In this section, $C$ denotes a smooth projective and geometrically connected curve over $K$, with a rational point $Q_0$.
-Let $f: \mathcal{C} \to \Spec(R)$ denote a regular model of $C$, i.e. an integral, projective flat and regular $R$-scheme, with generic fiber $C$.
-The existence of such regular model for a smooth curve is well-known and proved in \cite[ \S 8.3.4 , Corollary 3.51]{Liu}.
+In this section, $C$ denotes a smooth projective and geometrically connected curve over $K$, with a rational point $Q$.
+Let $f: \mathcal{C} \to \Spec(R)$ denote a regular model of $C$, i.e. an integral projective flat and regular $R$-scheme, with generic fiber $C$.
+The existence of such models is proved in \cite[ \S 8.3.4 , Corollary 3.51]{Liu}.
 We view $\mathcal{C}$ as a log scheme via the log structure induced by its special fiber seen as a divisor (cf. Example \ref{logdiv}).
-It is also the inverse log structure of that on $\Spec(R)$.\\ Finally, given the properness of $\mathcal{C}$, the $K$-rational section $Q_0$ extends uniquely into an $R$-section $\mathcal{Q}_0$ over $\mathcal{C}$, that we may see as a log section.
+Finally, given the properness of $\mathcal{C}$, the $K$-section $Q$ extends uniquely into an $R$-section $\mathcal{Q}$ over $\mathcal{C}$, that we may see as a log section.